fatechid/dicoding-azure-first/README.md

 # dicoding-azure-first

-First submission for Dicoding - Want to Be Azure Cloud Developer
+First submission for Dicoding - Want to be Azure Cloud Developer